-MCCs shall monitor the FTP servers for abnormal activity.
-If a breach of security is found, MCCs shall notify all FTP correspondents as soon as possible to minimize exposure.
+Facilities shall monitor the FTP servers for abnormal activity.
+If a breach of security is found, ground segment facilities shall notify all FTP correspondents as soon as possible to minimize exposure.

 Examples of items that should be monitored on a FTP server include: